They postponed the launch of NASA's Artemis I mission: This was the attempt

 When the rocket is loaded with cryogenic (ultra-cooled) liquid oxygen and liquid hydrogen for fuel takeoff, the abbreviation is “LO2” for oxygen and “LH2” for hydrogen.

-The Artemis launch team is likely to mention “ICPS,” which stands for Intermediate Cooled Propulsion Phase.
+The Artemis launch team will likely mention “ICPS,” which stands for Intermediate Cooled Propulsion Phase.
 This will provide the upper part of the Orion rocket with the thrust it needs in space after two solid-fuel rockets and the main stage or backbone of the rocket separate from the spacecraft.

 “Proud web fanatic.
 Subtly charming twitter geek.
 Reader.
 Internet trailblazer.
 Music buff.”